-Ideally, Jedox OLAP Server is run on a target system with a lot of memory and a fast processor as Jedox loads the data into RAM when starting.
+Ideally, Jedox In-Memory DB is run on a target system with a lot of memory and a fast processor, as Jedox loads the data into RAM when starting.
 The memory capacity depends on the size of the databases and the calculation of consolidated values.

-The parameter cache-barrier can be changed to improve the Server Side Cache performance of Jedox.
-This parameter defines the number of calculated, aggregated values to be cached, per cube.
+The cache barrier parameter can be changed to improve the server-side cache performance of Jedox.
+This parameter defines the number of calculated, aggregated values to be cached per cube.
 The bigger the number, the more values are cached, but lookup of cached values also takes a bit longer, and it uses more memory.
-When values are requested from the server, the cache is filled until the limit defined by “cache-barrier” is reached.
+When values are requested from the server, the cache is filled until the limit defined in the cache barrier is reached.
 After this, no new values are cached.
-However, if any cell value of a given cube is changed, its cache, and the caches of cubes that are related to this cube via rules, are cleared completely.
-If the structure of the databases changes in any way (for example via creation of new elements), the caches for all cubes in the database are cleared.
+However, if any cell value of a given cube is changed, its cache, and the caches of cubes that are related to this cube via rules are cleared completely.
+If the structure of the databases changes in any way (for example via the creation of new elements), the caches for all cubes in the database are cleared.